Mental health isn't something you can see or measure. Yet, our mental health influences all aspects of our life: work, friends, and family members.

 We included the following functionality into the project first version:

 Entry survey.
-The user must answer a 3-minute survey so the platform receives one's age, gender, family status, location, previous and current mental health conditions, and mental issues that presently bother the user.
+The user must answer a 3-minute survey so the platform receives one's age, gender, family status, location, previous and current mental health conditions (eating disorders, anger management, emotional abuse), and mental issues that presently bother the user.

 Matching flow.
 Within 24 hours, the platform matches patients with therapists based on their specialty and state.
 If the patient isn't satisfied with the therapist, the platform suggests another therapist for free.